flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/progress.md

     -   `HeadlinesSearchBloc` for managing headlines search.
     -   `HeadlinesSearchPage` and `HeadlinesSearchView` for displaying search results.
     -   Debounced search term input.
+    -   Uses shared widgets for initial, loading, and error states.
+    -   Integrated search bar directly into the AppBar.
+    -   Search button in the AppBar to trigger the search.
 -   Error handling within BLoCs, with specific error states.
 -   Page/View pattern for UI components.